rotundasoftware/parcelify/README.md

 ```
 --cssBundle, -c   Path of a destination css bundle.

---tmplBundle, -t  Path of optional template bundle (see below discussion on client side templates)
+--tmplBundle, -t  Path of optional template bundle (see below discussion on client side templates).

 --watch, -w       Watch mode - automatically rebuild bundles as appropriate for changes.